MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

 1. Open an email that has external contacts.
 1. In the banner message, select **Add contact** or **Add contacts**.
-1. In the **Copilot for Sales** pane, hover over the unsaved contact, and then select **Add**.
+1. In the **Sales** pane, hover over the unsaved contact, and then select **Add**.
 If [leads support is enabled](customize-forms-and-fields.md#configure-leads-support-preview) in your environment, you can choose to add it as a lead or a contact.

     :::image type="content" source="media/banner-add-contact.png" alt-text="Screenshot showing a banner message with a quick action for adding a new contact.":::